IdentityServer/IdentityServer4/docs/quickstarts/0_overview.rst

 * securing web applications and APIs
 * adding support for EntityFramework based configuration
 * adding support for ASP.NET Identity
-* adding AdminUI community edition to manage users and configuration

 Every quickstart has a reference solution - you can find the code in the `samples <https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts>`_ folder.